What is PMS?

 Knowing what it is and how to deal with it will make a big difference to how hormonal changes impact your life.

-So what is PMS exactly?
 Well, premenstrual syndrome – also known as premenstrual tension (PMT) – is caused by the hormonal changes that take place during your menstrual cycle.
 PMS covers a whole range of symptoms and feelings that you may get.
 And they can be mild or, in some cases, pretty major.
 These include sore breasts, bloating and fatigue.
 Some women also get headaches, an upset stomach and trouble sleeping.
 Your emotions can be affected too, so you may feel more moody, sad, irritable or even tearful.

 Did you know?

 Sounds grim, doesn’t it?
 But fear not.
 Keep a diary of how you’re feeling in the run-up to your period.
 Spotting your recurring symptoms and nailing their patterns means being prepared and getting support.
 Regular exercise and healthy meals will also make a big difference, especially if you include wholegrain carbohydrates like wholemeal bread and porridge.
 Some experts recommend reducing salt and caffeine in your diet, while over-the-counter painkillers will take care of aches and pains.
 And if your symptoms are making normal life too difficult, see your doctor.